ElektraInitiative/libelektra/doc/help/elektra-introduction.md

 ==================================================

 **Elektra** is a library implementing access to a global key database.
-The Global key database provides global access to all key databases of all applications in a system that wants to access a key database.
+The **global key database** provides access to all configuration files found on a system.
 To elektrify an application means to change the application so that it uses Elektra afterwards.

 Information on Elektra can be found on the [website](http://www.libelektra.org).